 Visit ClinicalTrials.gov and search for ‘psilocybin’ to find ongoing and planned clinical trials involving psilocybin.

-In addition typically one third of signatures collected are invalid (due to the signatory not being registered to vote, providing the incorrect address, and/or providing an illegible signature), therefore Decriminalize California will need to buffer the count by collecting an extra 50% of the total number of signatures required.
+Petitions proposing initiative statutes must be signed by voters registered in the State of California.
+The number of valid signatures required must be equal to at least 5% of the total votes cast for the office of Governor at the last gubernatorial election.
+Therefore, for the California 2022 election, the total number of valid signatures required for Initiative statutes is 623,212.
+However, typically one-third of signatures collected are invalid (due to the signatory not being registered to vote, providing the incorrect address, and/or providing an illegible signature), therefore Decriminalize California will need to account for this by collecting an extra 50% of the total number of signatures required.

 Individuals wishing to access psilocybin legally must travel outside of the United States to a jurisdiction where psilocybin is legal.

-One currently legal route to accessing psilocybin within the United States is to be approved as a participant in a Federally-licensed clinical trial involving psilocybin, however such opportunities are relatively rare.
+One currently legal route to accessing psilocybin within the United States is to be approved as a participant in a Federally-licensed clinical trial involving psilocybin, however, such opportunities are relatively rare.
 Visit ClinicalTrials.gov and search for ‘psilocybin’ to find ongoing and planned clinical trials involving psilocybin.

+The Initiative would create a level-playing field in which for-profit and not-for-profit entities can coexist.
+By regulating psilocybin mushrooms as a standard agricultural product, and avoiding excessive taxation and licensing requirements, there would be no significant barriers to entry for small businesses and cooperatives (beyond the standard barriers to entry which would apply to any ordinary business).
 The broad provisions within the Initiative ensure that a variety of economic actors can play a part in the legal psilocybin marketplace; pharmaceutical companies wishing to sell psilocybin for medical and therapeutic purposes, organizations wishing to provide psilocybin for spiritual and religious purposes, dietary supplement manufacturers wishing to market psilocybin microdose products, and individual adults wishing to cultivate psilocybin mushrooms within their own home, would not be prevented from doing so.
-Home cultivation being one of the primary factors that will keep the market price in check and ensure safe access to anyone.
+Anticipated widespread home cultivation is one of the primary factors that will keep the market price in check and ensure safe access for everyone.